webdriverio/webdriverio/docs/OrganizingTestSuites.md

 wdio wdio.conf.js --spec ./test/specs/signup.js --spec ./test/specs/forgot-password.js
 ```

-If the `--spec` given does not point to a particular spec file, it is used as a filter for the spec filenames defined in your configuration.
+If the `--spec` value does not point to a particular spec file, it is instead used to filter the spec filenames defined in your configuration.

-To run all specs with the word 'dialog' in the spec file names, you could use:
+To run all specs with the word “dialog” in the spec file names, you could use:

 ```sh
 wdio wdio.conf.js --spec dialog
 ```

 Note that each test file is running in a single test runner process.
 Since we don't scan files in advance (see the next section for information on piping filenames to `wdio`), you _can't_ use (for example) `describe.only` at the top of your spec file to instruct Mocha to run only that suite.

 This feature will help you to accomplish the same goal.

 ## Exclude Selected Tests